MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-write-conditional-logic-that-determines-the-run-time-environment.md

 description: "The Environment property of the Application class gets a reference to an Environment object, which can be used to determine which runtime environment (InfoPath, Web browser, or mobile browser) was used to open the form."
 ---

-# How to: Write Conditional Logic That Determines the Run-time Environment
+# Write Conditional Logic That Determines the Run-time Environment

 The [Environment](https://msdn.microsoft.com/library/Microsoft.Office.InfoPath.Application.Environment.aspx) property of the [Application](https://msdn.microsoft.com/library/Microsoft.Office.InfoPath.Application.aspx) class gets a reference to an [Environment](https://msdn.microsoft.com/library/Microsoft.Office.InfoPath.Environment.aspx) object, which can be used to determine which runtime environment (InfoPath, Web browser, or mobile browser) was used to open the form.